-- We plan to share the transactional information that we receive about the market from the market operator, MOSL, on a monthly basis.
+- We share the transactional information that we receive about the market from the market operator, MOSL, on a monthly basis.

-- We will also be working with CCWater to share information on complaints and discuss any emerging trends or issues that their data identifies.
+- We also work with CCWater to share information on complaints and discuss any emerging trends or issues that their data identifies.
 Some data from these meetings, including the total number of complaints and enquiries, will be published on a quarterly basis in order to provide confidence in the market.
-We expect that CCWater will publish additional information as part of their own complaints analysis and annual reporting.
+CCWater publish additional information as part of their own complaints analysis and annual reporting.

-- Finally we aim to publish a high level ‘state of the market’ report on an annual basis and anticipate taking a more in-depth look at the market as a whole every few years.
+- Finally we publish a high level ‘state of the market’ report on an annual basis and anticipate taking a more in-depth look at the market as a whole every few years.

 As part of our monitoring we keep a close eye on any emerging trends as the market develops and where necessary will adapt the information that we publish.